(INCOMPLETE DRAFT: STILL UNDER CONSTRUCTION)

-This is part of the Turing-inspired Meta-Morphogenesis (M-M) project:
+This is now part of the Turing-inspired Meta-Morphogenesis (M-M) project,

 A partial index of discussion notes is in

 A brief summary of the main ideas I'll present goes as follows: Creative processes or mechanisms and their products can be compared in various ways, e.g. on the basis of the complexity of the process of realisation or complexity of the result, the differences between the new product and previously realised products, the relative likelihoods of realisation of various alternative possibilities or sets of possibilities, changes in "step size" of actions or opportunities, e.g. whether features of the new range of possibilities are made directly accessible, the size and variety of the new range of possibilities, and, in some cases, the possibilities made inaccessible after realisation of new certain possibilities (e.g. because of resources consumed, opportunities rejected, things destroyed, or other incompatibilities), and other criteria that can vary according to the type of product, and also the interests or needs of whoever or whatever is doing the comparison.

 Realising a new possibility may involve acting intentionally or unintentionally.
 Natural selection is a process that makes changes unintentionally -- at first, until one species starts breeding another, or other more subtle processes evolve, e.g. uses of new cognitive powers in mate selection.
 Some of the greatest creative steps taken by evolution occurred before any of its products were capable of acting intentionally, for example the evolution of mechanisms of sexual reproduction.

 In some cases realisation of a new possibility, such as construction of a dam by beavers, depends on a mixture of pre-existing physical resources and constraints and the cognitive processes controlling the physical behaviours of the individual beavers.

 In general, it is not possible to tell simply by observing behaviours whether there is a prior intention to produce the result that appears to show intentional creativity.
 For example, beavers seem to have the intention to create dams that raise water level, but an experiment has been reported that